 - Benylin DM

 These products may be mixed with liquid drinks.
 Colored candies like Skittles may be added to give the drink more color and flavor, spurring the nickname “Skittling” for abuse of this kind of drug.

 DXM Addiction and Recovery

 Another problem that may result from DXM abuse is that a young person may start abusing this drug because it is easy to get and then may progress on to other, more dangerous drugs like prescription painkillers.

 When a person becomes addicted to a drug like dextromethorphan, there can be cravings for the drug that compel use even if the drug user sees the damage being experienced.
 When this happens, a person may need the support of an effective drug rehabilitation program to get clean.
-The Narconon drug and alcohol rehabilitation program has been helping people recover from addiction for more than forty-five years.
+The Narconon drug and alcohol rehabilitation program has been helping people recover from addiction for almost five decades.

-Learn more about this innovative drug rehabilitation program and how it can help someone you care about by calling 1-800-775-8750 today.
+Learn more about this innovative drug rehabilitation program and how it can help someone you care about.